Conquest (1983 film): Plot

-In a mystical land, a handsome youth named Ilias embarks on a quest, leaving behind his family in his paradise home for a fog-shrouded wilderness.
+A youth named Ilias embarks leaves his family in his paradise home for the wilderness.
 He receives a magic bow from his father to mark his passage into manhood.
-Ilias enters a strange land where small tribes are terrorized by werewolf-like creatures, acting under orders of Ocron, a nude masked female of great evil.
-While in a drugged state, Ocron sees a faceless youth with a magic bow who dares to attack her.
-Ocron sends her werewolf servants out to look for the man.
+Ilias enters a land where creatures terrorize small tribes.
+While in a drugged state, Ocron, the creature's masked leader, sees a faceless youth with a magic bow who dares to attack her.
+She sends her creatures out to look for the man.

-A little later, a gang of Ocron's marauders tries to steal the bow and capture Ilias.
-But they are foiled when a rugged man dressed in animal skins leaps to his rescue, beating up the marauders and forcing them to flee.
-The man introduces himself as Mace, a nomadic outlaw.
-After admiring the younger man's magic bow, Mace teams up with him on his quest to rid the land of evil.
-He affects a dismissal of human affairs, but soon the two are fast friends.
-Mace reveals that he has contempt for people but cares for animals and bonds with many species.
-In an example of this contempt, while training with the bow, Mace kills a random hunter, and both he and Ilias steal the dying man's game.
+A gang of Ocron's marauders later tries to steal the bow and capture Ilias.
+But they are foiled when outlaw Mace appears and beats up the marauders, who flee.
+Mace teams up with Ilias on his quest to rid the land of evil.
+Later, while training with the bow, Mace kills a random hunter, and both he and Ilias steal the dying man's game.

-Next, Ocron sends Fado, the leader of her brutal werewolves, to capture Ilias and the magic bow.
-Ilias and Mace stop for the night to rest and eat with a small tribe in caves and offer them a fresh animal kill as a gift.
+Next, Ocron sends Fado, her creatures' leader, to capture Ilias and the bow.
+Ilias and Mace stop for the night to rest and eat with a tribe in caves and offer them a fresh animal kill as a gift.
 Ilias recognizes a young girl of the tribe seen earlier in the journey, and the two of them go off together.
-Suddenly, masked attackers kill the girl and abduct Ilias, stealing his bow.
-Mace tracks them down to a camp and rescues his young friend in a long and bloody fight.
+Masked attackers soon kill the girl and abduct Ilias, stealing his bow.
+Mace tracks them down to a camp and rescues Ilias in a bloody fight.

-At Ocron's lair, Fado gets burned on a giant hot plate as punishment for failing to capture the magic bow.
+At Ocron's lair, Fado gets burned on a giant hot plate as punishment for failing to capture the bow.
 Ocron summons the Great Zora, a spirit who resides in the body of a white wolf.
 She offers herself, body and soul, to Zora if he can kill Ilias.